chakany/nests/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install`, start a development server:
+Once you've created a project and installed dependencies with `pnpm install`, start a development server:

+If you use `npm`, you're going to have a bad time.

 ```bash
 pnpm dev